-What is Carbon Dioxide (CO2)?
+What is CO2?

 By volume, dry air contains approximately 78% nitrogen, 21% oxygen, 1% argon, but only 0.04% carbon dioxide and small amounts of other gases.

-At 0.04% CO2 (400 parts per million) under normal conditions, you will never have to worry about Carbon Dioxide (CO2).
+At 0.04% CO2 (400 parts per million) in fresh air, you will never have to worry about CO2.

 The Occupational Safety and Health Administration, OSHA, has determined the optimal breathing range to be between 19.5 and 23.5 percent oxygen.
-Serious side effects will occur if the oxygen levels are outside of the safe zone.
+Serious side effects will also occur if the oxygen levels are outside of the safe zone.
 At levels 17 percent or below, your mental abilities become impaired.

 Many CO2 related incidents have occurred in restaurants, breweries, indoor agriculture facilities, and stadiums to name a few.
 Always remember that in confined spaces or when breathing in a sealed environment, CO2 can quickly accumulate and your overall health could very well be at risk.